BryanHuet/decision-making-ia-courses/README.md

 |    COMPILATION & EXECUTION   |
 *------------------------------*

-To run the app, you have to run it with [ant apache](https://ant.apache.org/).
+You can do it with [ant apache](https://ant.apache.org/).
-- You have to open a bash at the emplecement of the build.xml file
+- You have to open a bash at the location of the build.xml file
 - Then simply enter the key : ant

+or without
+- mkdir build
+- java -d "build"  -cp "ressource/solvertests.jar;ressource/representationtests.jar;ressource/planningtests.jar;ressource/dataminingtests.jar"  $(find . -name "*.java")
+- java -cp  "build;ressource/solvertests.jar;ressource/representationtests.jar;ressource/planningtests.jar;ressource/dataminingtests.jar"  src.[packageToTest].Test